ReconfigureIO/UX/docs/source/overview.rst

 Our compiler takes your Go code through several stages to get it into a format suitable for programming an FPGA instance.
 First, it's translated into a language called Teak, then, using the Teak output we can generate dataflow graphs.
 Using the ``graph`` command you can generate a dataflow graph for your program at any time, allowing you to analyze and optimize its performance.

 .. note::
     The ability to generate graphs is a temporary feature.
-Due to the complexity of the output we suggest you share your graphs with us on our |forum| so our engineers can assist you in optimizeing your code.
-We're looking forward to see how you get on!
+Due to the complexity of the output we suggest you share your graphs with us on our |forum| so our engineers can assist you in optimizing your code.

 *  ``reco graph gen`` generates a dataflow graph from the program in your current directory.
 *  ``reco graph list`` lists all graphs in your project along with their unique IDs.